SAP-samples/kyma-runtime-extension-samples/sample-extension-java/README.md

 ## Application

 The Spring Boot application implements a simple `Orders` API with CRUD operations.
-It comes bundled with a Swagger console to explore with the API.
-The Swagger console is used only for the demo purpose and is not recommended for the production usage.

 ## Steps